NAME, AIMS, HEADQUARTERS AND FIELD OF ACTIVITY

 All members of the Association will have the right:

-b) To attend congresses, meetings and activities organized by the Association.
+n) Attend congresses, meetings and activities organized by the Association, according to their rules.

-Full members are the electors of and eligible for the posts of directors and representatives of the Association.
+Numerary members are the electors of and eligible for the posts in the Governing Council of the Association.

 All members will be obliged to: